tenicepost/api-docs/README.md

 Suggested Test Cases 	| Expected Result
 --------------------------  |---------------------------
-Create an authorization key  | An new user-id and key created with given user-d and key from the My DHLParcel application.
+Create an authorization token (initial request) | An access token and a refresh token with expiration are returned by the My DHLParcel application.
-Create an authorization key | Create a new authorization key by using the refresh token
+Create an new authorization with refreh token| An access token and a refresh token with expiration are returned by the My DHLParcel application.